sadPororo/WAY/README.md

 Spatial grids are colored green 🟩 if the model estimated the correct destination at the corresponding position, else orange 🟧.
 <p align="center">
 <img src="/img/Fig-model_estimation_example.png" width="900" height="370">
-  <br>The estimation examples from each comparison model along the ship trajectory progression.
+  <br>The visualization of estimation correctness on a single test example between each comparison model along the ship trajectory progression
 </p>

 ## Citation